Anchor Barn Door Hardware

-How Much Does It Cost to Install a Barn Door?
+How Much Does Barn Door Installation Cost?
 (And Tips)

-Barn doors are timeless, statement pieces that help achieve numerous aesthetic goals, and offer a space-saving way to bring two rooms together.
+Barn doors are classic statement pieces.
+They help create different looks and save space.
+They also connect two rooms nicely.
 If you are looking into barn doors, you likely have some questions around the installation process.

 In this article, we will be discussing how much you can expect to spend when it comes to the installation of a barn door.
 Read on to learn more about: